Shichon Dog Breed

 Shichons are often called fluffy little "teddy bears" due to their beyond cute appearance.
 They are small dogs with long, fluffy coats that are often wavy or curly.
 The coats are often white like the Bichon Frise but can be almost any color or combination of colors due to the Shih-Tzu genes.
 They have sweet, round eyes that can be golden, hazel and different shades of brown.

-Shichon Coloring
+Shichon Colors

 Shichon Variations